Needle spiking

-Needle spiking (also called injection spiking) is a phenomenon, initially reported in the UK and Ireland, where people have reported themselves subjected to surreptitious injection of unidentified sedative drugs, usually in a crowded environment such as the dancefloor of a nightclub, producing symptoms typical of date rape drugs.
-Medical sociologist Robert Bartholomew characterizes the phenomenon as a social panic.
-Folklorist Veronique Campion-Vincent characterized it as a "flap" (defined by Michael Goss as "an unusual, dramatic burst of excitement centered upon some anomalous and possibly threatening report that generates others of the same variety").
-A Home Affairs Committee report noted a lack of motive in respect of needle spiking.
-In 692 incidents recorded in the last three months of 2021, there was only one claimed further offence of sexual offending or robbery.
+Needle spiking (also called injection spiking) is the surreptitious injection of drugs into someone.
+A needle spiking moral panic emerged in 2021 following reports, initially in the United Kingdom and Ireland, of people having been spiked in this way, with medical sociologist Robert Bartholomew characterizing the phenomenon as a social panic; social scientist Marko Ković, who researches conspiracy theories, suggesting it was a psychogenic mass distress in which those effected believe they've been attacked but haven't; and folklorist Veronique Campion-Vincent characterizing it as a "flap" (defined by Michael Goss as "an unusual, dramatic burst of excitement centered upon some anomalous and possibly threatening report that generates others of the same variety").
+In the United Kingdom, a Home Affairs Committee report noted a lack of motive in respect of needle spiking and, for 692 incidents recorded in the last three months of 2021, the National Police Chiefs' Council (NPCC) reported "only one offender was identified and one only one secondary offence was recorded".

-No verified toxicological results have been published showing the presence of known incapacitating agents in alleged victims; the prevalence of genuine cases is unknown and has been controversial, with experts expressing doubts as to how easily such injections could be carried out without it being immediately obvious to the victim and attributing the reports to hysteria.
-Dr Emmanuel Puskarczyk, head of the poison control centre at the Centre hospitalier régional et universitaire de Nancy, when noting the absence of objective proof has stated that the administration of a substance would require several seconds meaning that the recipient would likely notice at the time.
+It was believed date rape drugs, such as Rohypnol (roofie) or GHB, were being injected.
+No verified toxicological results have been published showing the presence of known incapacitating agents in alleged victims.
+In 2022, the NPCC reported a controlled drug was present in 25% of people they'd tested, using a new rapid forensic toxicology screen, following a report of needle spiking, although it wasn't clear how the drugs had been administered or if they were self-administered.
+The prevalence of genuine cases is unknown and has been controversial, with experts expressing doubts as to how easily such injections could be carried out without it being immediately obvious to the victim and suggesting the reports could be the results of a panic.
+Dr Emmanuel Puskarczyk, head of the poison control centre at the University and Regional Hospital of Nancy, when noting the absence of objective proof has stated that the administration of a substance would require several seconds meaning the recipient would likely notice at the time.